Do Chase Sapphire Preferred authorized users get primary rental car insurance?

 Other Cards Offer Primary Rental Car Insurance

-The Chase Sapphire Preferred card comes with primary car rental insurance that covers any damage to your rental car if there’s an accident.
-You’re insured under this policy when you pay for your rental with your Chase Sapphire Preferred card AND decline the collision damage waiver (CDW or LDW) from the rental agency.
+The Chase Sapphire Preferred® Card comes with primary car rental insurance that covers any damage to your rental car if there’s an accident.
+You’re insured under this policy when you pay for your rental with your Sapphire Preferred, but remember to also decline the collision damage waiver (CDW or LDW) from the rental agency!

-But you may still want to purchase liability insurance through the rental agency to make sure any damage to others and their property is also covered, if it’s not covered under your personal car insurance plan.
+You may still want to purchase liability insurance through the rental agency to make sure any damage to others and their property is also covered, if it’s not already covered under your personal car insurance plan.